Cross-Connection Control Program

 Just like any other mechanical device, backflow prevention assemblies are prone to wear and tear, and do break down from time to time.
 Regular testing is required in order to ensure that your device remains in proper working order.

-Backflow Prevention Assemblies connected to public water system plumbing should be tested annually by an ASSE Certified Tester.
+Backflow Prevention Assemblies connected to public water system plumbing are required by the State of Colorado to be tested annually by an ASSE Certified Tester.

 There are two parts to the Cross-connection Control Program.
 The first is an on site inspection by a cross-connection control inspector to ensure that the proper backflow prevention devices and assemblies are in place to protect your drinking water.
 Some of the assemblies the inspector finds or asks you to install are testable assemblies, which are mechanical and can malfunction.
 The testing notice refers to testing the operation of these backflow prevention assemblies.
 These tests must be performed by a certified tester.

 “Grandfathering” is not typically permitted due to the high importance of maintaining drinking water safety.
 Just like any other mechanical device, backflow prevention assemblies are prone to wear and tear, and do break down from time to time.
-Regular testing is required in order to ensure that your device remains in proper working order.
+Annual testing is required in order to ensure that your device remains in proper working order.
+If after a failed test, the device cannot be repaired and pass testing, the device must be replaced with a new backflow prevention assembly meeting current standards.

 PART III: GENERAL RESOURCES